aparkening/aparkening.github.io/_posts/2019-10-19-recipe_costs_rails_app.markdown

 ## App Features
 - Users can log in directly or through their Google account.
-- Authenticated users can create, read, update, and delete their own recipes, ingredients, and categories.
+- Authenticated users can create, read, update, and delete their own recipes and ingredients.
 - Recipe costs are calculated per recipe and per serving.
 - Ingredient conversions are automatic.
 Recipe amounts entered as cups will  seamlessly take advantage of costs entered as liters or gallons, for example.
 - App-wide ingredients and default costs provide faster recipe creation, and users can customize ingredient prices for their own recipes.